-How to make a MIDI piano Interface
+How to make a paper GarageBand MIDI controller

-Create a hackable MIDI controller!
+Create a MIDI paper controller

 Ready to put your own code on the Touch Board?
 Follow this tutorial to get started.